wuhan2020/wuhan2020.github.io/blog/en-us/wuhan2020-official-announcement.md

 ### Brief Introduction to Available `channel`

-- `#general`——default by `Slack`, our announcements are mainly released on this `channel`：read only, only administrators can write.
+- `#generalgeneral`——default by `Slack`, our announcements are mainly released on this `channel`：read only, only administrators can write.
 Follow to receive official announcement, project news, task assignment, and recuitment advertisement.

 ##### A: `team-<main_skill>-<sub_skill>` naming convention————functional group `channel`